Infected Gum Pocket: Causes & Treatment

 How Infected Gum Pocket is Treated?

-The treatment depends on the depth of the pocket and how far periodontal disease has progressed.
-Small to moderate gum pockets are usually treated with non-surgical treatment such as scaling & root planing, while severely infected pockets may need surgery.
+The gum disease treatment depends on the depth of the pocket and how far the infection has progressed.
+Small to moderate gum pockets are usually treated with nonsurgical treatment options such as scaling & root planing, while severely infected pockets may need surgery.

 Non-Surgical Treatment

-• Antibiotics: your dentist may prescribe antibiotics to help control the infection.
+• Oral antibiotics: Your dentist may prescribe oral antibiotics to help control the infection.

 Scaling and root planing to treat infected gum pockets